sangramsingha/automaton/README.md

 }
 ```

-## Executing Snippets as part of a Macro
+## Executing Snippets As Part Of A Macro

 Macros can also execute any of your snippets which is super neat.
 Just insert the same text that you would normally type for the snippet, followed by the `insertSnippet` command: